altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 'K::No, no one else is freaked out'
 ~Martha caught his eye~
-*She pointed to the ceiling, and gave a thumbs up* 'K::Okay, good spiders.
+*She pointed to the ceiling, and gave a thumbs up* 'K::Okay, so they are good spiders...
-How about you not look at the good spiders' "FL__F::Martha, who is he?"
+How about you just... not look at the... good spiders...'
+"FL__F::Martha, who is he?"
 *Felix, Flanagan, whoever that was, pointed at him* "A::Yeah, he's supposed to be in a coma"